matejmatuska/vut-masters-thesis/README.md

 - data/filter_common_ips.csv - contains the list of common IPs to filter out from the dataset.
 This is used to remove common IPs that are not relevant for the analysis.
 To generate a fresh list uncomment the generation in the `clean_dataset.py` script.
 A fresh list requires manual modification.
 - data/top-1m.csv - Cisco Umbrella's list of the top 1 million domains.
 This is used to filter out common domains that are not relevant for the analysis.
 Available at: <https://umbrella-static.s3-us-west-1.amazonaws.com/index.html>.
 - data/filter_common_ips.csv - if the generation is enabled in clean_dataset.py, contains the list of common IPs to filter out from the dataset.
 This is used to remove common IPs that are not relevant for the analysis.
+- data/keep_domains.json - contains the list of domains to exclude from the DNS filtering.
+This is used to keep the domains that are relevant for the analysis.

 #### Other data
 - data/Dockerfile.bin - Dockerfile with ipfixprobe installation